GrimmReaper1O1/questionnaire_comercial/README.md

 Warning!!!
 This website is meant to be easy to configure in relation to users who may not know sql.
-There is a scheme document which has text that needs to be copied into microsoft management studio or dbeaver and will set up the database.
+There is a sql file which can be inserted into microsoft management studio or dbeaver and will set up the database given you create the questionnaire database entry.
-The file will be better made upon completion of this project.
+You will also need to reconfigure the username and password in the configuration file to suite.
  The website configures itself with the username administrator@questionnaire.com as the root administrator.
  This administrator has all access privilages and cannot be deleted by the website itself; however, if deleted in the database any person who signs up can utilize this user as a way to get root access, hence forbiding the website to delete it.
-Let it be known you should not delete the root administrator or super user administrator@quesitonnaire.com in the sql editor; however, the username should be changed to a desired email, although, there are countermeasures to brute force attack.
+Let it be known you should not delete the root administrator or super user administrator@quesitonnaire.com in the sql editor; however, the username should be changed to a desired email within the php script, although, there are countermeasures to brute force attack.
 A warning function on the first accessed page will however inform you of the need to create this user as soon as possible if it has been deleted in the sql database.
+This can be done by signing up to the site with that username.
 There should be no other means of accessing an administrative account.
 I chose Microsoft SQL because Microsoft SQL server 2017 is cheap at the cost of around 300 for two cals.
 We want to do things in a legal fashion.

-The project is meant for schools and to be run on a local area network.

-Now has loading bars for file uploads other than document uploads.

-A counter measure for bruteforce attack has been added to the login system.
+I hear, but don't quote me, that express is free but may not satisfy your needs.

 As I've realized in this day and age there may be no way to prevent data breaches I've decided the best way to prevent the loss of any personal information is simply not to collect it.
 Other than the first middle and last name as well as